vremy/go-grpc-examples/client_stream/readme.md

-# Server stream GRPC service example
+# Client stream GRPC service example
 This example demonstrate a GRPC server and client communicating with each other in client stream mode.
 This means that a client streams multiple request to the server.
 The server responds one time to indicate to the client it received all